landynlmao/Ramorion/README.md

 # JavaBot
-JavaScript and TypeScript bot i'm working on for fun.
-No where near completion.
+JavaScript / TypeScript bot i'm working on for fun.
+Use at your own risk.
+Constantly updated.
+May break when I deploy updates.
+Im learning :}

-You will need an .env file with your OWN discord bots API token inside of that file in order to use it with this bot, 'TOKEN=EXAMPLETOKEN000000' will work just fine.
+You will need an .env file with your OWN discord bots API token inside of that file in order to use it with this bot, you will need to get your bots API token from the discord developer portal under your created bot application!
+'TOKEN=EXAMPLETOKEN000000' will work just fine, so long as you use an actual API token.
 I will not provide this specific bots token for obvious reasons.

 You will also need to import your own node_modules using 'npm install' which will not be uploaded here due to its file size.